 Malaysia and Vietnam say there is no sign of a missing Malaysian airliner in the area where Chinese satellite images showed potential debris floating in the water.

-The two countries sent search planes over the area in the South China Sea on Thursday but did not find anything.
+The two countries sent search planes over the area in the South China Sea on Thursday, but officials said they did not find anything.

 China released the images Wednesday, with state media saying they showed three fairly large objects near the plane's original flight path toward Beijing.